Shippable/docs/sources/ci/build-and-test.md

 The following sections of your `shippable.yml` will contain the bulk of your CI configuration:

-- <i class="ion-ios-minus-empty"> </i>  The `ci` section is where you install dependencies, create databases and folders, and include your build and test commands.
+-  The `ci` section is where you install dependencies, create databases and folders, and include your build and test commands.
-- <i class="ion-ios-minus-empty"> </i>  The `post_ci` section includes commands that are not really a part of your core CI workflow but should be run after CI finishes.
+-  The `post_ci` section includes commands that are not really a part of your core CI workflow but should be run after CI finishes.
 A good example is pushing artifacts to S3 or a Docker registry.
-- <i class="ion-ios-minus-empty"> </i>  The `on_success` includes commands you want to execute only if your CI workflow passes, i.e. the `ci` section exits with 0.
+-  The `on_success` includes commands you want to execute only if your CI workflow passes, i.e. the `ci` section exits with 0.
-- <i class="ion-ios-minus-empty"> </i>  The `on_failure` includes commands you want to execute only if your CI workflow fails, i.e. the `ci` section does not exit with a 0.
+-  The `on_failure` includes commands you want to execute only if your CI workflow fails, i.e. the `ci` section does not exit with a 0.

 <br>
 All commands in these sections are executed sequentially inside your build container in the order they appear in your yml.